-Eighty scientific and industrial experts on robotics and industrial artificial intelligence (AI) from both sides of the Atlantic met last week at the Czech Institute of Informatics, Robotics, and Cybernetics Czech Technical University in Prague (CIIRC CTU) at the US-EU AI Workshop and discussed the aspects that would be significant for the next decade of the manufacturing in terms of scientific and technological development.
+Eighty scientific and industrial experts on robotics and industrial artificial intelligence (AI) from both sides of the Atlantic met last week at the Czech Institute of Informatics, Robotics, and Cybernetics Czech Technical University in Prague (CIIRC CTU) at the US-EU Workshop on Intelligent Manufacturing and discussed the aspects that would be significant for the next decade of the manufacturing in terms of scientific and technological development.
 The event was organised in close collaboration among three worldwide acknowledged personalities, Prof. Růžena Bajcsy from University Berkeley, Prof. Wolfgang Wahlster, DFKI, and Prof. Vladimír Mařík, CIIRC CTU.
 On this occasion, Prof. Růžena Bajcsy was also awarded two memorial medals.
 What are the main findings that will impact the industry and the path of R&D in robotics and manufacturing in the near future?

 The idea to organise such an event in Prague matured over the last few years but could not be realised due to covid.
 The main pacesetter of this meeting was Prof. Růžena Bajcsy, a legend in the field of computer science and robotics in the USA with over 60 years of a rich scientific career.

 “I was born in Bratislava at the time of Czechoslovakia, so I feel an affinity to the technological developments of that region.Prof.
 Ruzena Bajcsy, UC Berkeley